graphiti-api/graphiti/guides/why.md

 EmployeeResource: default sort changed from [{:created_at=>"desc"}] to [{:last_name=>"asc"}].
 {% endhighlight %}

+When developing in Graphiti, we introspect your Resources and automatically generate the schema for you.
+Backwards-compatibility checks can be done with a command-line task, or whenever your tests run.

 ## Graphs

 You may be thinking, "*OK, but REST only works for a single object.
 I'll